thingsboard/thingsboard.github.io/docs/user-guide/device-profiles.md

 assuming you have provisioned basic MQTT credentials for your device with the client id 'c1', username 't1' and password 'secret'.

-{% include images-gallery.html imageCollection="transportSetting" %}
+{% include images-gallery.html imageCollection="mqttTransportSetting" %}

 ##### MQTT device payload